zilliztech/GPTCache/README.md

 - **Pre-processor**: Extracts the key information from the request and preprocess
     - [x]  Basic analysis and parse of the request
     - [ ]  Apply user-defined preprocessing logic.
-- **Context Buffer**: Maintains session context.
+- [ ] **Context Buffer**: Maintains session context.
-    - [x] Store conversation windows.
+    - [ ] Store conversation windows.
-    - [x] Store conversation summary.
+    - [ ] Store conversation summary.
-    - [x] Store prompts.
+    - [ ] Store prompts.
-- **Encoder**: Embed the text into a dense vector for similarity search:
+- **Encoder**: Embed the text into a dense vector for similarity search.
     - [x]  Use [towhee](https://towhee.io/) with the paraphrase-albert-small-v2 model for English and uer/albert-base-chinese-cluecorpussmall for Chinese.
     - [x]  Use the OpenAI embedding API.
     - [x]  Keep the text as a string without any changes.
     - [ ]  Use the [cohere](https://docs.cohere.ai/reference/embed) embedding API.
     - [ ]  Support [Hugging Face](https://huggingface.co/) embedding API.
 - **Cache manager**: which includes searching, saving, or evicting data.
-Additional storage support will be added in the future, and contributions are welcome:
+Additional storage support will be added in the future, and contributions are welcome.
     - Scalar store:
         - [x]  Use [SQLite](https://sqlite.org/docs.html).
         - [ ]  Use [PostgreSQL](https://www.postgresql.org/).